W W W . S H E L L E Y L E A C H . C O M

 By Shelley Leach © 2024

-My narrative is crucial to my project, embodying an interdisciplinary approach that enriches my artwork and fosters deeper connections.
+My narrative is crucial to my project, embodying an interdisciplinary approach that enriches my artwork and fosters deeper connections and adds to the provenance of the original work.
 It enhances my artwork by providing depth, cultural relevance, emotional engagement, and a unique perspective.

 This narrative reflects a contemporary art approach that inspires dialogue about the artwork created and also creates a multidimensional experience, significantly contributing to the overall impact of the original artwork I create.
-While many artists focus on the visual aspect alone, I approach my art in a way that mirrors how we engage with stories in other mediums.
+I approach my art in a way that mirrors how we engage with stories in other mediums.
 Movies, books, and other narratives often create a multi-layered experience.
 In this project and past projects, the narrative serves the same purpose, enhancing the visual elements of the artwork and offering a more immersive experience.

-Mazinaw Rock rises approx. 330 ft above Mazinaw Lake.
+Mazinaw Rock rises approx. 330 ft above Mazinaw Lake and it approx. 1.5 km in distance.
 Mazinaw Rock is known for its indigenous pictographs and the imposing size of the cliff.
 Mazinaw rock was opened as a public Provincial Park in 1965 and is the largest indigenous rock art site in the southern Canadian Shield in 1982 it was designated a National historic site of Canada.
 Ontario Parks staff provides a interpretive boat tour of some of the pictographs where you can learn about possible meaning of some the pictographs.

 The quote says...